What is a Conservation Easement?

 To protect the conservation values of this high quality property, restrictions have been put into place through a conservation easement held by the Southwest Michigan Land Conservancy (SWMLC).
 SWMLC is a local nonprofit organization that works with people in the community to improve habitat, protect water quality, support biodiversity, connect people with nature, and help families conserve the land they love.

-Website for more information: www.swmlc.org
+Websites for more information: www.swmlc.org

 Restrictions:

-• Subdivision is prohibited except to divide parcels 1 (80 acres) and 2 (127 acres)
+- Subdivision is prohibited except to divide parcels 1 (80 acres) and 2 (127 acres)

-• Commercial activities are limited
+- Commercial activities are limited

-• Industrial activities are prohibited
+- Industrial activities are prohibited

-• Subsurface mineral resources may be accessed through a non-develop lease
+- Subsurface mineral resources may be accessed through a non-develop lease

-• Building additional structures is restricted
+- Building additional structures –

-• Perimeter fencing can be built with limitations
+- Perimeter fencing can be built with limitations

-• The bridge over Cedar Creek can be maintained or rebuilt
+- The bridge over Cedar Creek can be maintained or rebuilt

-• Open areas designated as Agriculture can be farmed or maintained as open space
+- Open areas designated as Agriculture can be farmed or maintained as open space

-• Shooting or viewing lanes are allowed with limitations
+- Shooting or viewing lanes are allowed

 This list may not be all encompassing, for additional information please reference the full conservation easement document.